 Online Dating Scam: How It Works

-Online dating and its scammers.
-Beware.
-With the advancement of technology, the crime is bigger than ever in this niche, whether we are talking about scams that are related to face-to-face meetings, Valentine's Day, partner's background or dates from Tinder.
-Feel free to report names as well in the Comments section.
+With the advancement of technology, crime is bigger than ever in this niche, whether we are talking about fraudulent activities that are related to face-to-face meetings, Google Hangouts scams, Valentine’s Day, partner’s background, or dates from a Tinder match.

-Let's take a closer look.
+Let’s take a closer look.
 Whether you are a male or a female, you should read this as the scenario below could easily apply to either gender.
-Months of online dating doesn't seem to be paying off.
-You're flipping through hundreds of profiles a night, and everyone's either shallow or not that good looking.
+Months of online dating don’t seem to be paying off (by the way, if you need a trustworthy online dating platform, join Ashley Madison or Searching For Singles).
+You’re flipping through hundreds of profiles a night, and everyone’s either shallow or not that good-looking.

 You finally think your luck is turning around when something magic happens: